PhilEllis/Splash_Swim_School/TESTING.md

 **checkout**
 - admin.py - All clear, no errors found
 - apps.py - All clear, no errors found
-- forms.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
+- forms.py - All clear, no errors found
-- models.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
+- models.py - All clear, no errors found
 - signals.py - All clear, no errors found
-- urls.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
+- urls.py - All clear, no errors found
-- views.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
+- views.py - All clear, no errors found
 - views.py - All clear, no errors found

 **bag**
 - apps.py - All clear, no errors found
 - contexts.py - All clear, no errors found
-- urls.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
+- urls.py - All clear, no errors found
-- views.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
+- views.py - All clear, no errors found

 <a name="#access"></a>